Crowsnest Pass has a rich, coal mining, history in southern Alberta, Canada.

 In 1991, the Bellevue Underground Mine Tour was established, with artifacts displayed inside and outside the mine entrance, preserving decades of mining history.
 Experienced and knowledgeable interpreters provide fascinating oratory on the tour into the first 400 meters (437 yards) of the mine that was 240 KM (150 miles) of complex, tiered tunnel at maximum development.

 Guests, outfitted with miners' helmets and genuine battery operated mining lamps, are taken into the cool temperatures of the mine to receive graphic description of how the angular coal seams were mined.

-Dave and I leave with a whole new respect for the miners who worked within the perpetual threat of methane and coal dust explosions, roof collapses, shifting rock (bumps), coal bursts and asphyxiation from oxygen depletion or carbon monoxide.
-It was very risky business and between 1903 and 1961 the Bellevue Mine claimed the lives of 67 men.
+The mine tour ends an hour plus later with a whole new respect for the miners who worked underground within the perpetual threat of methane and coal dust explosions, roof collapses, shifting rock (bumps), coal bursts and asphyxiation from oxygen depletion or carbon monoxide.
+Underground mining was very risky business and between 1903 and 1961 the Bellevue Mine claimed the lives of 67 men.